-The earbuds themselves are just as weird and bulky as the case.
-That said, after wearing them for a day or two I have basically no complaints about them.
-These fit amazingly well in my ears.
-The method of inserting them into your ears requires a small twist which helps the tiny wing tips lock these into place, and while they might not be great at isolating outside noise, they do a good enough job that I was able to work in peace at my local cafe.
+The earbuds are bulky like the case, yet they still fit rather well in my ears.
+The method of inserting them into your ears requires a small twist which helps the tiny wing tips lock these into place.
+While they might not be great at isolating outside noise, they do a good enough job of blocking out incidental noises from a local cafe.
 Only occasional noises came through like a loud laugh or the crash of plates.
 Each earbud also has a single large button on the side.
 These are for playback controls and for turning each one on or off individually.

-Most important of all, they stay in no matter I do thanks to Skullcandy’s FitFin wing tips.
-Whether I was just doing laundry, walking to the local burrito spot to grab some lunch (or going for a run to work off said burrito), these make a solid everyday companion.
-It’s worth mentioning that Skullcandy says these are water-resistant, but they don’t seem to have an official IP-rating which is a bummer.
+Most important of all, they stay in no matter what I do thanks to Skullcandy’s FitFin wing tips.
+Whether I’m doing laundry or walking to the local burrito spot, these make a solid everyday companion.
+Skullcandy says these buds are water-resistant, but they don’t seem to have an official IP rating.
 So best to be mindful of that if you plan on using these exclusively at the gym or during any kind of strenuous activity.
-Better still, I don’t really experience any ear fatigue with these.
-Don’t get me wrong, I wouldn’t say these are the most comfortable pair of buds you’ll ever wear and you’ll definitely notice them in your ears, but they don’t hurt at all and feel fine for everyday use.